-Changing the ACL through Alternatives 2 and 3 would not increase the administrative burden over Alternative 1.
-Other administrative burdens that may result from all of the alternatives considered would take the form of development and dissemination of outreach and education materials for fishery participants.
+Changing the ACL through Alternatives 2 or 3 would not increase the administrative burden over Alternative 1, since the NMFS would still be responsible for monitoring the sector ACLs.
+Other administrative burdens that may result from all of the alternatives considered would take he form of development and dissemination of outreach and education materials for fishery participants.